fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 | Tree 1 | 256 OTS | Q00040043096f536b68eb36ec3~~fe577d33e78f3c |
 | Tree 2 | 256 OTS | Q000400c722c2198837153a697~~5ee40365da6ee2 |

 ## Accessing Wallet with Ledger

-1. Make sure your Ledger Nano S device is powered on, unlocked and the QRL App is open.
+1. Make sure your Ledger Nano S device is **Connected**, **Unlocked** and the **QRL App is Open**.
 2. Select the tree to open by scrolling to **Switch Tree** in the QRL menu.
-3. Visit [https://wallet.theqrl.org/](https://wallet.theqrl.org/) in your browser.
+3. Visit [https://wallet.theqrl.org/](https://wallet.theqrl.org/) in your browser or open the QRL desktop wallet.
 4. Click **Open Wallet** on the left hand menu.
 5. On the right hand side, select **Ledger Nano S** in the drop down menu.
 6. Click the **Open Ledger Nano S** button.

 ![Open QRL Ledger Nano S Wallet](/assets/wallet/web/ledger-nano-s/openWallet.png)

-This will present you with the opened QRL wallet ready to send or receive as seen below.
+This will present you with the unlocked QRL wallet ready to send or receive as seen below.

 ![Opened QRL Ledger Nano S Wallet](/assets/wallet/web/ledger-nano-s/opened.png)